getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let id = 56; // Number | The ID of the project role.
-Use Get all project roles to get a list of project role IDs. let projectIdOrKey = "projectIdOrKey_example"; // String | The project ID or project key (case sensitive). apiInstance.cloudidRestApi3ProjectProjectIdOrKeyRoleIdGet(cloudid, id, projectIdOrKey, (error, data, response) => {
+Use Get all project roles to get a list of project role IDs. let projectIdOrKey = "projectIdOrKey_example"; // String | The project ID or project key (case sensitive). apiInstance.projectProjectIdOrKeyRoleIdGet(cloudid, id, projectIdOrKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {